One of the biggest bottlenecks for companies on LinkedIn is simple: how to make posts without new content?

 If the technical team doesn’t deliver new data every month, and there are no ongoing conferences, what’s left to post?

-That was exactly the challenge facing our client, a CRO we’ll call The Brand.
+That was exactly the challenge facing our client, a Contract Research Organization (CRO) in the field of biologics that we’ll call The Brand.

-They reached me through a wonderful marketing agency I work with, asking for a full rebranding and a new marketing strategy.
+They asked for a full rebranding and a new marketing strategy.

 Ambitious?
 Yes.